SoarGroup/SoarGroup.github.io/docs/soar_manual/05_ReinforcementLearning.md

 numeric-indifferent preferences.
-Although all the indifferent selection settings are valid regardless of how the numeric-indifferent preferences were arrived at, the `epsilon-greedy` and `boltzmann` settings are specifically designed for use with RL and cor- respond to the two most common exploration strategies.
+Although all the indifferent selection settings are valid regardless of how the numeric-indifferent preferences were arrived at, the `epsilon-greedy` and `boltzmann` settings are specifically designed for use with RL and correspond to the two most common exploration strategies.
 In an effort to maintain backwards compatibility, the default exploration policy is `softmax`.
 As a result, one should change to `epsilon-greedy` or `boltzmann` when the reinforcement learning mechanism is enabled.